awsdocs/amazon-ec2-user-guide-windows/doc_source/storage-optimized-instances.md

 + [Amazon EC2 Instance Store](InstanceStorage.md)
 + [Placement Groups](placement-groups.md)

-## Release Notes<a name="storage-instance-release-notes"></a>
+## Release notes<a name="storage-instance-release-notes"></a>
 + You must launch storage optimized instances using an HVM AMI\.
-+ The following are requirements for I3en and `i3.metal` instances:
++ Instances built on the [Nitro System](instance-types.md#ec2-nitro-instances) have the following requirements:
   + [NVMe drivers](nvme-ebs-volumes.md) must be installed
   + [Elastic Network Adapter \(ENA\) drivers](enhanced-networking-ena.md) must be installed

   The current [AWS Windows AMIs](windows-ami-version-history.md) meet these requirements\.
-+ Launching an `i3.metal` instance boots the underlying server, which includes verifying all hardware and firmware components\.
++ Launching a bare metal instance boots the underlying server, which includes verifying all hardware and firmware components\.
 This means that it can take 20 minutes from the time the instance enters the running state until it becomes available over the network\.
 + To attach or detach EBS volumes or secondary network interfaces from a bare metal instance requires PCIe native hotplug support\.
 + Bare metal instances use a PCI\-based serial device rather than an I/O port\-based serial device\.
 The upstream Linux kernel and the latest Amazon Linux AMIs support this device\.
 Bare metal instances also provide an ACPI SPCR table to enable the system to automatically use the PCI\-based serial device\.
 The latest Windows AMIs automatically use the PCI\-based serial device\.
-+ There is a limit on the total number of instances that you can launch in a region, and there are additional limits on some instance types\.
-For more information, see [How many instances can I run in Amazon EC2?](https://aws.amazon.com/ec2/faqs/#How_many_instances_can_I_run_in_Amazon_EC2)\.
-To request a limit increase, use the [Amazon EC2 Instance Request Form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-ec2-instances)\.
++ There is a limit on the total number of instances that you can launch in a Region, and there are additional limits on some instance types\.
+For more information, see [How many instances can I run in Amazon EC2?](https://aws.amazon.com/ec2/faqs/#How_many_instances_can_I_run_in_Amazon_EC2) in the Amazon EC2 FAQ\.